zapman449/monitorama_2016_notes/Tue07__Everything.is.Broken__by_Jessie.Frazelle.md

     * poo piles, with a bow on it
     * Gems are magic... when they work.
     * STAH(p)
-    * "You don't download or improt a software dependency, you adopt it.
+    * "You don't download or import a software dependency, you adopt it.
       Like adopting pets, it's a responsibility for the life of your product." - @davecheney
     * Own your dependencies.